jetbrains-academy/alpha-zero-course/DotsAndBoxes/Visualization/task.md

      - `color`: A string representing the color to fill the box with

 As a final result, you should get the nice visualization of the game board and the players' moves in the Tkinter window.
+It will work only if you are using the standart version of the course on your own computer, not the remote one.
+Don't worry, for the remote version, in one step you are implementing web variant, which work in any browser.

 Good luck!